13 February 2017

 What's fascinating, though is the ease with which Potter makes his case based on fake news.
 Potter writes that fakes news is, in some instances, "literally guys in sweatpants sitting on a couch making stuff up, writing their fabrications as a news story, complete with dateline, byline and quotes, and putting it on the Internet, where it bobs along with all other newsy-looking items out there, competing in the same ecosystem for the same scarce resources."

 But Captain Sweatpants doesn't exist.
-He's just a bogeyman invented by people like Potter to explain a phenomenon that frightens them and which they are unable to comprehend.
+He's just a bogeyman invented by people like Potter to explain a phenomenon that frightens them and which they are unable to fathom.
 To figure out what is going on you have to look at how people think about facts and truth.
 That's what folks like Potter don't seem to grasp and it is why they have been baffled not only by the decline of their own industry but by the rise of a politician like Donald Trump.

 On Tuesday, we'll turn our attention to how the audience thinks.